Achenbach Graphic Arts Council (AGAC)

 All the above benefits plus a private curatorial consultation.
 Patrons will also receive two letters of introduction to another museum's Department of Prints & Drawings.

-Please download our membership application form and return it with your check or credit card data.
-You also may call the AGAC office at 415.750.3676 during business hours 9am–3pm, Monday, Wednesday, and Friday.
+Please download our membership application form and return it with your check or credit card details.
+You also may call the AGAC office at 415.750.3676.

 The Achenbach Foundation for Graphic Arts (AFGA) is the most comprehensive collection of works of art on paper in the western United States.
 It began as the vast print and drawing collection of Mr. and Mrs. Moore Achenbach, given to the City of San Francisco in 1948.
-Today AFGA encompasses over 80,000 prints documenting key areas of the history of printmaking from the 15th century to the present.
+The Achenbach’s holdings are comprised of more than 90,000 prints, drawings, photographs, and artists’ books that document European, American, and Asian graphic arts from the 15th century to the present.
 The collection also includes over 3,000 drawings and 3,000 photographs.
 Indian miniature paintings, Japanese prints and drawings, a theater and dance collection, posters, and rare books are represented as well.
 The collection's extraordinary size and scope are the result of the gifts of generous donors and careful purchases by curators from a limited endowment.
 AFGA offers a continuing program of changing exhibitions from the permanent and loan collections.